HardlyDifficult/Tutorials/Chapter4.md

 In this example both magnitude and sqrMagnitude would give us the same result, as is the case anytime we are comparing if one distance is greater or less than another.  sqrMagnitude executes much faster, so its preferred anytime you do not require the precision that magnitude gives you.

 To calculate magnitude, you first calculate the squared magnitude and then take the square root.
-Taking the square root is a difficult opperation.
+Taking the square root is a difficult operation.

 </details>